dwyl/github-backup/README.md

 The role of the Github application is to send **notifications** when **events** occur in your repositories. <br />
-For example you can get be notified when **new issues** or **pull requests** are ***opened***.
+For example you can be notified when **new issues** or **pull requests** are ***opened***.

 > _**Note**: we have **simplified**